-- 1. Insert DIM modules in Bank 0 through Bank 3 as required for the desired system memory. - Insert each DIM module vertically into its socket.
-Pay attention to the two notches to prevent inserting the DIMM at a wrong position.
-The component side of the DIM module must face the CPU socket.
-The prior statement is applicable for DIMMs with components on one side only. - Gently press the DIM module until it snaps upright into place in the socket - 4.
-For best results, install DIMM starting from bank 0 (the DIMM socket farthest from GX chip)
+- 1. Insert DIMMs in Bank 0 through Bank 3 as required for the desired system memory. - Insert each DIMM module vertically into its socket.
+Pay attention to the two notches along the bottom of the module to prevent inserting the DIMM incorrectly. - 3.
+Gently press the DIMM module until it snaps upright into place in the socket. - 4.
+For best results, install DIMMs starting from Bank 0 (the DIMM socket farthest from the BX or LX chip).